-My research, part of which has been funded by the Wellcome Trust, thrives at the intersection between literary, medical and scientific discourse, includes various visual and textual media, cultural contexts and languages, and is intended to inform cultural thinking about health and disease.
+I am a Lecturer in Health Humanities and Health Sciences in the Department of English at King’s College London.
+My research, funded by a UKRI Future Leaders Fellowship and previously by the Wellcome Trust, thrives at the intersection between literary, medical and scientific discourse, includes various visual and textual media, cultural contexts and languages, and is intended to inform cultural thinking about health and disease.

 I am particularly interested in the question as to what cultural concepts and ideas lead laboratory and clinical researchers to study health and disease within specific paradigms.
-In what ways does culture frame the questions asked by leading researchers in Alzheimer’s disease, cognitive health and aging?
+In what ways does culture frame the questions asked by leading researchers in Alzheimer’s disease, cognitive health and ageing?
+I am invested in the relationship between literature, science and medicine and my research shows that science follows culture just as often as literature takes up scientific images.

 More generally, my research is driven by the hope to improve mutual appreciation of medico-scientific and humanities approaches to illness, and to enhance productive science and arts conversations through literary study.